PieceMeal/FoodCap/README.md

 ### Running Locally

-\*To setup your database, download the neo4j desktop app and create a project.
+* To setup your database, download the neo4j desktop app and create a project.
 This project attempt to connect with localhost 1234.
 Neo4J will run on this URL by default.

-\*Install the "GRAPH ALGORITHMS" plug-in on your new project.
+* Install the "GRAPH ALGORITHMS" plug-in on your new project.
 This plug-in is will come packaged with the initial neo4j desktop download. - This plug-in will allow the similarity algorithm to run.

 * Next, from your terminal seed your database
   * npm run seed

 ## Team

-\*
-Madison Jennings Shepard
+Madison Jennings Shepard,
-Jon Ryer
+Jon Ryer,
-Dejan Rajkovic
+Dejan Rajkovic,
 Luke Miller

 * Fullstack Academy

-\*

 ## Errors and bugs